 • Four fireside chats tackled the real blockers of transformation—data, storytelling, human factors, and R&D—with Whitney Sales, Chris Brown, Vivek Kumar, and Aaron Lober leading the discussions.

-• A major product launch from CADDi’s CEO, Yushiro Kato, drawing eerie parallels between the manufacturing challenges in Japan and the U.S.—and why companies need to adapt now.
+• A major product launch from CADDi’s CEO, Yushiro Kato, who introduced CADDi Quote, an AI-powered sourcing solution aimed at revolutionizing the quotation process.
+He also drew eerie parallels between the manufacturing challenges in Japan and the U.S.—and made a clear case for why the time to adapt is now.

 The Real Takeaways